 - School Library Journal Career Center

 This page is updated whenever open positions are available.
-Organizational members of DLA may post job announcements at no cost.
-Employers are encouraged to review membership information to learn how to become an organizational member of DLA.
+Institutional members of DLA may post job announcements at no cost.
+Employers are encouraged to review membership information to learn how to become an institutional member of DLA.

-Employers who are not organizational members of DLA will be charged $25.00 per job announcement.
+Employers who are not institutional members of DLA will be charged $25.00 per job announcement.

 To post a job announcement to the DLA Jobs Page, please send the information via e-mail or e-mail attachment to: